I. Kyrie

 with the rain.

-O silence that engages us,
+O silence that engages us,grant us peace.

-O daily morning, brighten our hearts,
+O daily morning,brighten our hearts,

 lift us up into light.